Feyerabend/vm/cmp3/README.md

 The scanner `scan.c` and `scan.h` are copied from the PL/0 parser with all tokens recognized.
 (However they are not all used or recognized by the parser in `cmp3.c`.)

-(The file `par2.c` is included here to illustrate, but not to compile, how arithmetic expressions are parsed.)
+(The file `par2.c` is included here to illustrate, but not to compile, how arithmetic expressions are parsed.
+All essential code have already been moved to `cmp3.c`.)

 ## run